thies/lindenthal.eu/_posts/2021-03-12-total-return-to-real-estate.md

 ---
 title: "Publication out: The Total Return To Real Estate"
 date: 2021-03-12
-excerpt: New research accepted for publication at the Review of Financial Studies (RFS)
+excerpt: "New research accepted for publication at the Review of Financial Studies (RFS) suggests that returns to real estate are solid but not exceptional: No sign of a housing risk premium puzzle."
 categories:
   - publications
 tags: